electron/electron/docs/tutorial/updates.md

 Atlassian.
 Supports multiple applications and channels; uses a static file store to minify server cost.

+## Using autoUpdater in Your App
+[autoUpdater](../api/auto-updater.md) is an eventEmitter that can be used to update your users' application every time a new update is released.
+It simplifies the updation process by allowing the users to update the application without having to manually download a new setup file.

+It currently only supports Windows and macOS.

 ## Implementing Updates in Your App

 Once you've deployed your update server, continue with importing the required